-A private hire vehicles licensed by East Riding of Yorkshire Council can only work for a private hire operator also licensed by East Riding of Yorkshire Council.
+A private hire vehicle licensed by East Riding of Yorkshire Council can only work for a private hire operator also licensed by East Riding of Yorkshire Council.

 A private hire vehicle licence will not be issued unless it is confirmed which private hire operator, it will work for.